 My aim is to help Cricut beginners off to a good start with their projects.
 When I first got my Cricut I was basically a lost ball in high weeds (as my grandmother used to say).

-Cricut has a wide variety of tools and accessories to choose from and you may feel more comfortable browsing around a bit more before you buy and that’s understandable.
+Cricut offers a wide variety of tools and accessories, and you may feel more comfortable browsing around a bit more before you buy, which is understandable.

 Let me know if I can answer any more of your questions about the best Cricut tools to get as a beginner in the comments!

-Otherwise, you may enjoy a few of these other Cricut related posts!
+Otherwise, you may enjoy this Cricut related post!